samfrjn11/cloud-installer/README.md

 If you need to update these, for example when you manualy installed MongoDB, you will have to restart the service afterwards.
 For example: `systemctl --user restart cs-cloud-v2`.

+## Resolving problems

+Various problems can and have been encountered.

+In general checking the status of the cloud services:
+- `systemctl --user status cs-*`
+- `journalctl --user`

+Restarting a service:
+- `systemctl --user restart my-service`

+Removing a service:
+- `systemctl --user stop my-service`
+- `rm ~/.config/systemd/user/my-service.service`

+#### Failed to connect to bus: No such file or directory
+From a user account where systemctl workds, try using `machinectl shell cloud-user@` to get a shell where you login as the cloud user.
+See [this post](https://askubuntu.com/questions/1007055/systemctl-edit-problem-failed-to-connect-to-bus)

 ## Open-source license

 This software is provided under a noncontagious open-source license towards the open-source community.
 It's available under three open-source licenses: